daniildmitriev/topological_perspective_brain/README.md

-# Topological Perspective of Brain Development
+# Topological Perspective on Brain Development
 Semester Project in the Laboratory of Topology and Neuroscience